-Associates and trainees are required to attend weekly training seminars on Mondays.
-These seminars are designed to educate associates and trainees about theoretical and practical information relevant to various areas of intervention.
-Seminars are also an opportunity for associates and trainees to discuss topics of interest for their professional development.
-Examples of topics include: basics of psychodynamic therapy, crisis intervention, transference and counter transference, interpretation in psychotherapy, legal and ethical issues, multicultural issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, and the memory in therapy.
-The Family, Adolescent, and Child Training Program offers a weekly, ten-month training on theoretical and clinical applications when working with children and adolescents.
-These seminars and workshops are open to all associates and trainees.
-The presenters are seasoned professionals from local universities, psychoanalytic institutes, and TMCC staff.
+Educational seminars are designed to educate interns about theoretical and practical information relevant to various areas of intervention.
+Seminars are also opportunities for interns to discuss topics of interest for their professional development.
+Examples of topics include basics of psychodynamic therapy, crisis intervention, transference and countertransference, interpretation in psychotherapy, legal and ethical issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, trauma, cultural diversity, and cultural competence training.

 The theoretical orientation of TMCC encompasses contemporary psychodynamic therapy, including psychoanalysis, object relations, self-psychology, intersubjectivity, existentialism, family systems, and crisis intervention.
-A wide range of psychodynamic models guide the clinical practice at the Center.
-The Center’s educative program includes the core of psychodynamic theory and technique that has evolved over the years.
-Recent developments, which have expanded the theory of object relations, self- and intersubjective psychologies, and crisis intervention, are presented to enlarge the range of clinical techniques.
-Associates and trainees are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.
+The Center’s educative program includes the core of psychodynamic theory and technique that has evolved over the years and a wide range of insight-oriented models guide the clinical practice at the Center.
+The Center offers in-depth therapy available on a long-term basis.
+Counselors are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.

 The Maple Counseling Center Staff

-The Center is a highly respected and sought after training facility for mental health associates and trainees.
-The Center is staffed by licensed professionals and a highly dedicated administrative personnel comprise the staff of The Maple Counseling Center.
-Supervision and training are presented by the Center’s multidisciplinary staff of licensed professionals from the fields of Psychology, Social Work, and Marriage, Family, and Child Counseling.
-Like those at a fine teaching hospital, the clinical staff keeps abreast of the latest developments in their fields and strives to be excellent instructors.
-They are known for their accessibility to associates and trainees and the individual care they give.
-Supervisors have a great deal of clinical experience from their own private practices and training as supervisors.
+Over two dozen licensed clinicians and highly dedicated administrative personnel comprise the staff of The Maple Counseling Center.
+Supervision and training are presented by the Center’s multidisciplinary staff of licensed professionals from the fields of psychology, Social Work, and Marriage & Family Therapy.
+The clinical staff keeps abreast of the latest developments in the field and takes pride in providing accessible, individualized supervision and training.
+They are known for their accessibility and care.
+Supervisors also have a great deal of clinical experience from their own private practices and training as supervisors.

-MFT and MSW applicants must be enrolled in an accredited program.
+All MFT and Social Work student applicants must be enrolled in an accredited program.
 Associates must be registered with the Board of Behavioral Sciences.
 Applications must include:

 - A letter stating current goals and professional aspirations